Sandro770/JNP/README.md

 6. Place in the .env files the URL from AMQP Details
 7. python3 manage.py runserver (to start the django server)

-For the main app: (Flask, default port 5000)
+For the Flask app: (Flask, default port 5000)
 1. Install requirements from requirements.txt
 2. python3 main.py (to start the flask server)